Is Cereal For Breakfast Healthy?

 CAN YOU EAT BREAKFAST CEREAL AND STILL LOSE WEIGHT?

-Not one of our team of nutritionists recommends cereal for breakfast.
-Our colleagues all agree that cereal does not make for a great start to the day.
-However, cereal is by far the most popular breakfast in the UK.
-Many of us were raised on cereal which can create an attachment to it.
-And let’s face it, many cereals are tasty and take minimal time to prepare.
+Cereal is one of the most popular breakfast in the UK.
+Many of us were raised on cereal which can create an attachment to it and, with many of us leading busy lives, cereals take minimal time to prepare.
 But our country is facing an obesity crisis.
-Our rates of diabetes and other chronic, lifestyle related diseases are skyrocketing and cereals are not helping the cause.
+Our rates of diabetes and other chronic, lifestyle related diseases are skyrocketing and processed breakfast cereals are not helping the problem.
 If you are committed to losing weight and leading a healthier lifestyle, you may want to reconsider your choice of breakfasts.

 WHY IS CEREAL BAD FOR YOU?